kavishka-dot/Chess-1.0/README.md

 - Basic two-player chess gameplay.
 - Visual representation of the chessboard using Pygame.
 - Click functionality to move pieces.
+- Move highlighting
+- Castling and Pawn promotion capabilities
 ## Note:

 This is a simple implementation and doesn't include advanced features like AI opponents or castling.